 Aldous Huxley, English writer and philosopher mentioned in the book explains: “Experience is not what happens to you, it’s what you do with what happens to you.”

 There’s always something going on around us.
-And while we think that we’re in control, we actually spend most of our time responding to what happens to us.
+And while we think that we are in full control, we actually spend most of our time responding to what happens to us.

 But that’s just part of the story.
-Here’s the interesting part:
+Here’s the other interesting part:

 Infants are unable to separate themselves from their surroundings.
 They think that their little hand before their eyes and that of the parent are the same thing.
 They are almost certain that the toys they are holding are part of their body (probably that’s why they cry, a lot, when taken).